Through licensing agreements with states, ARRT offers exams to state-approved candidates

 for all exams.
 Candidates attempting the exam as a state candidate instead of taking

-the exam for ARRT certification will have the state attempt count as an attempt
+the exam for ARRT certification and registration will have the state attempt count as an attempt

 for more general information about state licensing exams.